Eihei-ji: History

+From the Muromachi period through the Azuchi-Momoyama period, the temple was patronized by the Imperial family.
+In 1615, during the early Edo period, the Tokugawa shogunate issued a decree establishing it as a head temple with equal rank to Sōji-ji.

 Physical layout

 The original of this map of Eihei-ji took a priest in Aichi Prefecture 4.5 years to paint.

 Today the temple grounds cover about 330000 sqm.
+The temple complex comprises over 70 buildings, large and small, 19 of which have been designated Important Cultural Properties of Japan.
+Dōgen invited carpenters from Song China, whose master would later take the name Kuro Genzaemon, to build Eihei-ji.
+They established a carpenters' village near the temple gate and lived there, and have been involved in the expansion, renovation, and repair of Eihei-ji for generations.

-The Butsuden (Buddha hall) main altar carries statues of the Buddhas of the Three Times: right to left, Amida Butsu (past), Shakyamuni Butsu (present), and Miroku Bosatsu (future).
+The Butsuden Main Hall contains statues of the Buddhas of the Three Times: right to left, Amida Butsu (past), Shakyamuni Butsu (present), and Miroku Bosatsu (future).

-Among the temple's 70 structures are the Sanmon (gate), Hatto (lecture hall), Sōdo (Priest's or meditation hall), Daiku-in (kitchen, three stories and a basement), Yokushitsu (bath) and Tosu (toilet, Dōgen's Shōbōgenzō includes a chapter on manners appropriate for the toilet.
+Among the temple's structures are the Sanmon (gate), Hatto (lecture hall), Sōdo (Priest's or meditation hall), Daiku-in (kitchen, three stories and a basement), Yokushitsu (bath) and Tosu (toilet, Dōgen's Shōbōgenzō includes a chapter on manners appropriate for the toilet.
 Most of his rules are still followed today).
 The Shōrō (belfry) holds the obon sho, the great brahman bell.
 The Shidoden (Memorial Hall) contains thousands of tablets for deceased laypersons.
 The Joyoden (Founders hall) contains the ashes of Dōgen and his successors.
 Here, images of the deceased are served food daily like they are living teachers.
-The Kichijokaku (visitor's center) is a large four-story modern building for lay persons, with kitchen, bath, sleeping rooms and a hall for zazen.
+The Kichijokaku (visitor center) is a large four-story modern building for lay persons, with kitchen, bath, sleeping rooms and a hall for zazen.

 The bronze temple bell dates to 1327 and is an Important Cultural Property.
 The Sanmon and Central Gate date from the 1794 rebuilding and are Prefectural Cultural Properties.
 A number of important manuscripts belong to the temple, including the National Treasure Universally Recommended Instructions for Zazen, by temple founder Dōgen (1233); teachings he brought back from Song China (1227); and a record of a subsidy for the earlier Sanmon in the hand of Emperor Go-En'yū (1372).

 Spread over a hillside, the complex is surrounded by cedar trees, some 100 ft tall and as old as the temple.
 It is surrounded by bright green moss-covered boulders, and Japanese maples that turn red and gold during autumn.